shubhamsark/shubhamsark.github.io/README.md

 Let’s see why this happened.
 This would take `O(n)` travelling from left to right and checking if each number is odd or not.
 So, if the input values from `low = 0` and `high = 100000000` or `10^9`.
 This would lead to looping through a very large set of input and the checker would give up.

 What’s a better way to go about solving this problem?
-Let’s get outsmart the TLE!
+Let’s go outsmart the TLE!

 ### Approach 2: